Coronavirus: FAQs for principals and office staff

 A: Tech to run meetings: Hold your team accountable on a daily basis with team meetings run on Zoom.
 It runs on the cloud so you don’t need to download anything and you can access video conferencing via a desktop, laptop or even a mobile phone app.
 It’s easy to setup and even the free version lets you have meetings of up to 40 minutes with up to 100 participants.
 You can also use Skype for Business.

 Tech to keep up to date and collaborate: Email is probably the least responsive way to get through this crisis, especially when it comes to working together as a team.
 This is because anything you attach creates versions which can quickly become out-of-date and all require uploading and downloading to be edited which is time-consuming.
-Enhance your daily team stand ups with collaboration tools like Slack which is essentially a chat room for your business and allow the conversations to continue and decisions be made.
+Enhance your daily team stand ups with collaboration tools like Slack which is essentially a chat room for your business and allows the conversations to continue and decisions to be made.
 Slack lets you create channels – so you’ll have one channel for the whole business and then smaller channels for individual teams (John’s sales team, Em’s Property Managers etc), and/or you can direct message individuals.
 It’s cloud-based and works anywhere as long as you’re online.
 It also has a very effective mobile phone app.
 Slack also integrates with other apps like Dropbox and Google Drive which means you can edit documents on the fly.
 It’s also fully searchable so you can easily find conversations and decisions.

 Tech to share documents: There is a myriad of apps to support document sharing.
 Dropbox is easy-to-use and free to setup and Google Drive is very popular too.
 If you’re a Microsoft user, now might also be the time to explore OneDrive which is part of your Office365 account.
 Each will allow you to upload and/or create documents and share them with others in your team, who – depending on your permissions – can also edit or comment.
 The trick with shared drives however is to choose ONE and mandate its usage across the team and then create some good filing and admin rules on how they are to be used just as you would mandate office filing.
 Don’t let everyone use their own or you’ll end up with information everywhere.